Upgrading to an AGM Car Battery – Benefits: Tips for a Smooth Switch

 Why Consider AGM?

-• Longer Life – AGM batteries are more resistant to vibration, corrosion, and sulfation.
+• Longer Life – AGM batteries are more resistant to vibration and shocks which is important in off-road, marine and other applications.
+AGM batteries also have a very low self-discharge.

-• Faster Charging – Lower internal resistance means quicker recharge times.
+• Faster Charging – Lower internal resistance means quicker and more efficient recharge times.

-• Better Performance in Extreme Temperatures – Delivers strong starting power in both hot and cold weather.
+• Better Performance in Extreme Temperatures – Functions effectively in both warm and cold weather with a wider operating range.

 • More Power for Accessories – Perfect for cars with upgraded sound systems, dash cams, fridges, and other gear.